Upcoming Webinars

 Professional Publications

 Professional publications where the licensee is an author.
 To be considered for continuing education credit, a reprint of the published article must be submitted to the department.
-Notice of approval or disapproval will be sent out after review by the department.
-A maximum of three (3) contact hours may be accrued through professional publication.

-Supervision of Level I and Level II occupational therapy and occupational therapy assistant students by a Mississippi licensed OT
+Supervision of Level I and Level II occupational therapy and occupational therapy assistant students by a Mississippi licensed occupational therapy practitioner may not exceed twelve (12) hours during a licensure period.

-The total number of supervision hours may not exceed 12 hours. a.
-Supervision of Level I occupational therapy and occupational therapy assistant students.
-To be considered for continuing education credit, full direct supervision of a student must be performed for a complete clinical rotation.
-The educational institution must provide written documentation of the supervision.
+• Supervision of Level I occupational therapy and occupational therapy assistant students.
 One continuing education hour per student supervised will be awarded for the full supervision.
 No more than a maximum of twelve (12) hours may be accrued under this provision during a licensure period.
 Only the primary supervisor is eligible to receive continuing education credit under this provision.

-Supervision of Level II occupational therapy and occupational therapy assistant students.
-To be considered for continuing education credit, full direct supervision of a student must be performed for a complete clinical rotation.
-The educational institution must provide written documentation of the supervision.
+• Supervision of Level II occupational therapy and occupational therapy assistant students.
 One continuing education hour per week of supervision per student supervised will be awarded for the full supervision.
-Co-supervision is acceptable.
-The supervising OT(s) shall record dates and times when acting as primary student supervisor.
-Supervision of more than one student at a time is acceptable.
 The supervising OT(s) shall record dates and times of supervision provided to each student.
 No more than a maximum of twelve (12) hours may be accrued under this provision during a licensure period.

-What type of courses or activities are not allowed?
+Which type of courses or activities are not allowed?

 Specific unacceptable activities include:

-• All in-service programs not approved under the regulations.
+• All in-service programs not approved.

 • Orientation to specific work-site programs dealing with organizational structures, processes, or procedures.